1971 South Korean presidential election

 Presidential elections were held in South Korea on 27 April 1971.
-The result was a victory for incumbent president Park Chung-hee, who won 53.2% of the vote.
-Voter turnout was 79.8%.
+The result was a victory for incumbent president Park Chung-hee, who received 53% of the vote.
+Voter turnout was 80%.
 Within a year of his re-election, Park declared martial law and introduced the Yushin Constitution, which vested him with sweeping and near-dictatorial powers.

-These would be the last contested presidential elections in South Korea until 1981, and the last direct presidential elections until 1987.
+These would be the last contested presidential elections in South Korea until 1981, the last direct presidential election until 1987, and last presidential election in which the victor received an absolute majority of the popular vote until Park's daughter, Park Geun-hye, did so in 2012.

 Nominations

 Democratic Republican Party

 The DRP Convention was held on 17 March 1971, at which incumbent president Park Chung-hee became the presidential nominee.
 Under the constitution, Park would have normally been ineligible to run in 1971, as presidents were limited to two consecutive terms.
 However, shortly after his re-election in 1967, the DRP-dominated legislature passed a constitutional amendment allowing the incumbent president to run for three consecutive terms.